-All nursing courses in the nursing curriculum must be completed with an "80%" or better.
+All nursing courses in the nursing curriculum must be completed with an "80%" (B) or better.
 Support courses in the nursing curriculum must be completed with a "C" or better by the semester indicated in the curriculum in order to progress to the next semester.
 Nursing students must achieve a minimum grade of "80%" on nursing theory material and satisfactorily pass on the nursing laboratory/clinical portions of the courses.
 If a student fails one component of a nursing course (either lecture or laboratory/clinical), it will result in failure of the entire course.
+Furthermore, if a student withdraws from a course that has a corequisite, the student must also withdraw from the co-requisite course for that academic term.
 Competency exams may also be required in course/levels in order to progress in the curriculum.

 The nursing program must be completed within three (3) years of admission.
 Failure to successfully complete the program within in three (3) years will result in dismissal.
+If the student is unsuccessful on the second attempt at completing the nursing program, the student must wait for 2 years before reapplying to the nursing program.